qiime2/cancer-microbiome-intervention-tutorial/book/tutorial-1/13-beta-diversity.md

 diversity metrics (weighted and unweighted UniFrac) and two different ordination techniques (PCoA and umap).
 View these plots and consider what is similar and different about each.

+**TODO** link out to beta-group-significance examples and beta-correlation examples.
+Those may not be possible to apply in a meaningful way with these data.